Uncle G’s Fun Movie Reviews: Bloodsucking Bastards (2015)

 Viewing ‘Bloodsucking Bastards’ twice (the second time in commentary mode), and without giving away the whole thing, here are a few things that I really liked best:

 01.)
 The Acting: From the main cast to the supporting players, all did a really bang-up job.
-The ones I liked their performance the most; Fran Kranz (Evan), Joey Kern (Tim), Emma Fitzpatrick (Amanda), and Marshall Givens (Frank aka Mr. Red Bull … a one of a kind performance/character).
-Basically these are the main stars of this feature.
+The ones I liked their performance the most were; Fran Kranz (Evan), Joey Kern (Tim), Emma Fitzpatrick (Amanda), and Marshall Givens (Frank aka Mr. Red Bull … a one-of-a-kind performance/character).
+Basically, these are the main stars of this feature.
 A combined effort by all involved, including those behind the scenes, is what made this work as well as it did.

 02.)
 Story: One that adults like myself could chill out to, and enjoy.
 I’m a 54 year old man.
 The teen shit I can appreciate at times, but it’s not what I’m looking for in a night’s entertainment.
 Unrated, one can call this adult fare.
 No nudity, but there is some cursing, which is fine.
 Matter of fact, the funniest moments involve blue language.